wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-configure-ssl-certificate-portal.md

 -   The certificate must contain a private key.
 -   The certificate must be created for key exchange, exportable to a Personal Information Exchange (.pfx) file.
 -   The certificate's subject name must match the domain used to access the cloud service.
-You cannot obtain an SSL certificate from a certificate authority (CA) for the cloudapp.net domain.
+You cannot obtain an SSL certificate from a certificate authority (CA) for the chinacloudapp.cn domain.
 You must acquire a custom domain name to use when access your service.
 When you request a certificate from a CA the certificate's subject name must match the custom domain name used to access your application.
 For example, if your custom domain name is **contoso.com** you would request a certificate from your CA for ***.contoso.com** or **www.contoso.com**.
 -   The certificate must use a minimum of 2048-bit encryption.

-For test purposes, you can [create](cloud-services-certs-create.md) and use a self-signed certificate.
-A self-signed certificate is not authenticated through a CA and can use the cloudapp.net domain as the website URL.
-For example, the task below uses a self-signed certificate in which  the common name (CN) used in the certificate is **sslexample.cloudapp.net**.
+For test purposes, you can [create](/documentation/articles/cloud-services-certs-create) and use a self-signed certificate.
+A self-signed certificate is not authenticated through a CA and can use the chinacloudapp.cn domain as the website URL.
+For example, the task below uses a self-signed certificate in which  the common name (CN) used in the certificate is **sslexample.chinacloudapp.cn**.

 Next, you must include information about the certificate in your service definition and service configuration files.